Summary of the BAPA Code of Practice.

-All BAPA members voluntarily accept and agree to abide by the BAPA Code of Practice.
+All BAPA members voluntarily accept and agree to adhere to the BAPA Code of Practice.
 Independent inspectors visit BAPA centres on a regular basis to ensure compliance.
-The main features of the Code of Practice are set out below.
+The main features of the Code of Practice are set out to reflect nationally recognised standards for activity provision as well as advice on wider aspects of business management.
 These standards are subject to ongoing review and amendment.

 The BAPA Code of Practice is available to members only.